-While programming, pressing the Programming button saves the current programming settings and moves on to the next programming step or mode.
+While programming, pressing the Em button saves the current programming settings and moves on to the next programming step or mode.

-To save a new mode configuration setting and return to the operational display, press the model button once and then press the $\mathbb{M}$ and $\widehat{\Box}$ buttons at the same time.
+To save a new mode configuration setting and return to the operational display, press the model button once and then press the 🔤 and 🔂 buttons at the same time.

-You can move through the programming modes using the Prog button while [SKiP] toggles with the mode name.
-The modes you pass are not affected unless you enter using the 💮 button and make changes using the 1 or 2 buttons.
+You can move through the programming modes using the Programming modes using the button while [SKiP] toggles with the mode name.
+The modes you pass are not affected unless you enter using the 🔂 button and make changes using the \bigcirc or buttons.